chatwoot/docs/docs/product/channels/whatsapp/whatsapp-cloud.md

 [Create](https://www.facebook.com/business/help/503306463479099?id=2190812977867143) a system user in your Business Manager with access to the WhatsApp App.
 Generate an access token for the user, which will be required as the API key for setting up an inbox in Chatwoot.

-When generating the access token, make sure `whatsapp_business_management,` and `whatsapp_business_messaging` permissions are selected.
+When generating the access token, make sure the `whatsapp_business_management`, and `whatsapp_business_messaging` permissions are selected.

 **Step 1.** Create a system user in the System Users tab of Business Manager.